Stephens rallies past Azarenka to reach Miami Open final

 "Keep fighting," she said.

-That was Stephens's mantra when her U.S. Open championship last year was followed by eight consecutive losses, a staggering, frustrating and almost inexplicable free fall.
-And those words kept popping into her head on Thursday, when she shook off a very slow start to beat Victoria Azarenka 3-6, 6-2, 6-1 in the semi-final at the Miami Open.
+That was Stephens' mantra when her U.S. Open championship last year was followed by eight consecutive losses, a staggering, frustrating and almost inexplicable freefall.
+And those words kept popping into her head Thursday, when she shook off a very slow start to beat Victoria Azarenka 3-6, 6-2, 6-1 in the semifinals at the Miami Open.

-Stephens will be in the sixth final of her career on Saturday, when she faces either sixth-seeded Jelena Ostapenko or American qualifier Danielle Collins.
-Her record from her first five title matches, the last of those being the U.S. Open: 5-0.
+Stephens' opponent in Saturday's final will be either sixth-seeded Jelena Ostapenko or American qualifier Danielle Collins.
+They were scheduled to play later Thursday.

-"In the first set, I was down, but came back and I battled really well," Stephens said.
+"In the first set, I was down but came back and I battled really well," said Stephens, who is looking to improve to 6-0 in finals.
 "So I knew if I did that in the second I'd be right in there.
 I ended up winning a lot of games in a row, and just tried to keep the momentum going."

-Stephens dropped the first three games of the match, and dug herself a nice hole in only 11 minutes.
+Stephens dropped the first three games against Azarenka, needing only 11 minutes to get into trouble.
 She then won 15 of the final 21 games.

 "I honestly didn't feel good at all the whole match," said Azarenka, a three-time champion at Key Biscayne whose 11-match winning streak there was snapped.
 "I felt like I was a little bit too slow. ...
 I just stopped getting to the ball, I stopped hitting the ball the way I should be hitting the ball and she's going to jump on it."